vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails.md

 ### Manhattan

-- In a mixing tin, add ice, 2oz whiskey, 1oz sweet vermouth, and 2 dashes of Angostura bitters
+- In a mixing tin, add ice, 2oz whiskey, 1oz sweet vermouth (sub port), and 2 dashes of Angostura bitters
 - Stir 20-30 seconds until chilled and strain into glass (no ice).
 Garnish with cherry.

 ### Highball